Legal Glossary

 Appellant – Any party making an appeal to a higher court or tribunal.

-Attorney-client privilege – The privilege of a client to have his or her communications with their attorney protected.
-Based upon this privilege, an attorney must protect confidential information about his or her client, or withhold information the client has given in confidence.
+Attorney-client privilege – The privilege of a client to keep certain communications with his or her attorney confidential, where those communications relate to legal advice.
+Based upon this privilege, an attorney must protect confidential information about his or her client, and refrain from disclosing information the client has given in confidence.

 Class action – A legal proceeding in which persons representing common interests with a large group participate as representatives of the group or class.

-Combatant Status Review Tribunal (CSRT) – Set up by the Bush Administration following the Hamdi v.
-Rumsfeld Supreme Court ruling, CSRTs are military tribunals which have been held at Guantanamo Bay to establish whether or not detainees have been correctly classified as “unlawful enemy combatants.”
+Combatant Status Review Tribunal (CSRT) – Set up by the Bush Administration following the Rasul v.
+Bush Supreme Court ruling, CSRTs are military tribunals which have been held at Guantanamo Bay to establish whether detainees are “properly detained” as “enemy combatants.”
 A CSRT differs greatly from the criminal justice system in that it does not provide suspects with certain basic legal rights, such as the presumption of innocence, access to a lawyer, or the right to know the charges against them.
+Nor are CSRTs equivalent to field hearings under Article 5 of the Third Geneva Convention.

 Complicit – A theory of liability that extends legal liability beyond the direct perpetrator of an illegal act to others who have participated in the commission of the act.